cs-club-usj/cs-club-usj.github.io/README.md

    other analytics provider or a commenting solution other than giscus.
 4. Personalize `authors/default.md` (main author)
 5. Modify `projectsData.ts`
-6. Modify `headerNavLinks.ts` to customize navigation links
+6. Modify `navLinks/headerNavLinks.ts` and `navLinks/footerNavLinks.ts` to customize navigation links
 7. Add blog posts
 8. Deploy on Vercel